johnlindquist/workshop-2025-05-28/README.md

 This project includes git hooks to prevent CI failures.
 Run `pnpm run hooks:install` to set them up.
 See [docs/git-hooks.md](docs/git-hooks.md) for more information.

+**Note**: The hooks will run automatically on commit and push to verify code quality.